SAAD-NADEEM/GEN-AI-SA4D-ATM-Project/README.md

 4) selecting either withdraw or fast cash will ask to input a ammount or select an ammount.
 That ammount would then be minus from the total balance or will display a error if ammount is greater then the balance.

 5) Program will not terminate and will ask for the options again, selecting exit will then terminate the program.

+also, for old version of npm its version is 1.0.2.